gregwebs/hamlet.js/README.md

 # Testing

+I wanted to run tests without the browser overhead, but I am using this on the client, not on node.
+I came up with this:

-coffee -cb hamlet.coffee && node hamlet.js
+coffee -cb hamlet.coffee && coffee -cb test.coffee && cp hamlet.js runtests.js && cat test.js >> runtests.js && node runtests.js && echo "PASS" || echo "FAIL"

 Test cases are ported from [the Hamlet test suite](http://github.com/yesodweb/hamlet/hamlet/test/main.hs)